timmcca-be/arch-setup/README.md

 ~/arch-setup/install-chroot.sh
 ```

-set up a bootloader, reboot into the system, then
+set up a bootloader, reboot into the system, sign in as `root`, then

 ```
 ~/arch-setup/setup.sh